(Full time) 2023 start

 Find out more about work experience on the Careers website.

-A work placement year is a popular choice with Classics and Ancient History students as it provides an opportunity to gain invaluable work experience as part of your degree.
+A work placement year is a popular choice with Ancient History and Classics students as it provides an opportunity to gain invaluable work experience as part of your degree.
 As with study abroad, you don't have to decide whether to pursue this before coming to Leeds.

 You'll apply for the work placement year when you are already here and settled into your degree.
 If you are successful, you'll work in a graduate-level role and return to Leeds to complete your final year.